Get E-Book

 }

 For cross-platform use, wrap the rename in a retry loop for Windows EPERM/EACCES errors.
-For strict durability guarantees - surviving power loss, not just process crashes - call fsync() on the temp file's fd before closing it, and fsync() on the directory fd after the rename.
-Most applications don't need that level of durability, but databases and transaction logs do.
+For strict durability guarantees, including power-loss survival, call fsync() on the temp file's fd before closing it, and fsync() on the directory fd after the rename.
+Most applications do not need that level of durability, but databases and transaction logs do.

-The overhead is one extra write (to the temp file) and one rename syscall.
-For small config files and JSON state, negligible.
-For large data files, the temp file doubles your write I/O - you write the data once to the temp file, then the rename is nearly instant (it's just a directory entry update, not a data copy).
-When atomicity doesn't matter - append-only logs, ephemeral scratch files, data you can regenerate - skip the pattern and write directly.
+The overhead is one extra write to the temp file and one rename syscall.
+For small config files and JSON state, that is usually negligible.
+For large data files, the temp file doubles your write I/O because you write the data once to the temp file, then the rename is nearly instant because it is a directory entry update, not a data copy.
+When atomicity does not count, as with append-only logs, ephemeral scratch files, or data you can regenerate, write directly.

 When to Use Atomic Writes

-Configuration files.
-Always.
-A corrupt config file means your application can't start, and manual recovery (SSH in, restore from backup, restart) is expensive.
+Configuration files are the default case for atomic writes.
+A corrupt config file means your application cannot start, and manual recovery usually means restoring a known-good file and restarting the service.
 The atomic write pattern costs almost nothing for a few KB of JSON.

-Application state files - caches, session stores, feature flags persisted to disk.
+Application state files have the same shape: caches, session stores, feature flags persisted to disk.
 If your application reads these on startup, corruption means data loss or broken behavior.
-Atomic writes guarantee the file is always valid.
+Atomic writes preserve a complete old byte sequence or a complete new byte sequence.
+They do not prove that the new content is semantically valid, so validate before rename when validity is required.

-PID files.
-A truncated PID file might cause your process manager to think the service isn't running and spawn a second instance.
+PID files are smaller, but the failure mode is still serious.
+A truncated PID file might cause your process manager to think the service is not running and spawn a second instance.
 Writing the PID atomically avoids this.

 The temp-file-and-rename pattern makes individual file updates atomic.
-But sometimes you need to update multiple files together - a deploy pushing new static assets, a build tool producing several output files, a migration updating both a data file and its index.
+Sometimes the unit of publication is larger: a deploy pushing new static assets, a build tool producing several output files, or a migration updating both a data file and its index.

-Individual atomic renames don't help here.
-If you rename file A successfully but crash before renaming file B, a reader might see the new A with the old B. Inconsistent.
+Individual atomic renames do not solve that case.
+If you rename file A successfully but crash before renaming file B, a reader might see the new A with the old B. The files are individually intact, but the set is inconsistent.

 The symlink swap pattern solves this.
 Write all files into a new versioned directory, then atomically swap a symlink that points to the "current" version: